1972 Wasque Boat Restoration by Bud Gallup

 In just two years’ time, Chevys became huge barges like their competitors, sufficiently losing the excellent build quality and performance.

-Soon, the new winged land-yachts were being avoided by customers looking for a quality vehicle.
-Used tri-five Chevys were suddenly prized for their quality, trim size and good handling..
+Soon, the newly winged land-yachts were being avoided by customers looking for a quality vehicle.
+Used tri-five Chevys were suddenly prized for their quality, trim size, and good handling.

 It’s surprising that Chevrolet has yet to bring back the set of classic ingredients that made the Tri-Five Chevys winners to this day.